Partner Visa Guide By Nilesh Nandan

 An important third question is whether the sponsor has any criminal record particularly if it relates to domestic violence.
 In Australia family violence and domestic violence, I mean the same thing.

-The 5th question is whether or not the sponsor is able to meet his or her obligations in supporting the partner.
+The 5th question is whether or not the sponsor can meet his or her obligations in supporting the partner.

 Your Experience?